lurodrigo/lurodrigo.github.io/_posts/2017-05-29-symbolic-computation-R-2-4.md

 #> x -> ((2)*(1*x^-1))*(1*x^-1) + (2*(log(x))^1 + 2)*(-1*x^-2)
 ```

-Except for the extremely long representations, everything seems to be in order :)
+Except for the extremely long representations, everything seems to be working just fine :)

 New functions
 -------------